erictleung/bmi656-research-project/README.md

 # Deliverables

-+ Write Part I and Part II as separate python programs that are both called from a linux bash script.
++ (60 points) Write Part I and Part II as separate python programs that are both called from a linux bash script.
 This script should check for the existence of relevant files and check that Part I has successfully completed before running Part II.
 Turn in both python programs and the bash script.
-(60 points)
-+ Screen shot of pathway with highlighted differentially expressed genes (10 points)
++ (10 points) Screen shot of pathway with highlighted differentially expressed genes
-+ Boxplot labeled with p-value of Mann-Whitney statistic (10 points)
++ (10 points) Boxplot labeled with p-value of **Mann-Whitney statistic**
-+ 1-2 page write-up summarizing your findings.
++ (20 points) 1-2 page write-up summarizing your findings.
 This should be a word document that includes at least 2 figures corresponding to your pathway and boxplot.
 Discuss the limitations of the study and any obstacles/problems you experienced.
 Discuss the relevance of the pathway to H5N1 infection.
 Discuss why the conservation of the affected pathway might be important for the study of H5N1 (Hint: think about our use of model organisms to study infectious diseases).
-(20 points)